How to create and use your own ATC check variant in ABAP Development Tools for Eclipse

 After clicking the Next button enter the Name and the Description of your new ATC check variant and choose Finish:

-This is how the new ADT in Eclipse editor for an ATC check variant looks like.
+This is how the new ABAP development tools for Eclipse editor for an ATC check variant looks like.
 The checks are grouped by categories as you know it from the Code Inspector.
 Now you can select the checks which you want to use in your variant by clicking on the respective check boxes:

 For each ATC check you can change its parameters or description and switch on the bottom between the Parameters and Documentation views to see the details: